 Generally, claims must be received by an employment tribunal within 3 months of the complaining act (i.e. 3 months less one day).
-However, this can be extended by Acas early conciliation by up to 1 calendar month plus a further 14 days if the parties agree.
+However, this can be extended by Acas early conciliation by up to 6 weeks plus a further 14 days if the parties agree.

 The exceptions are claims for a redundancy payment, equal pay and unfair dismissal for taking part in official industrial action and unlawful exclusion/expulsion from a union which are all within 6 months and a claim for unlawful infringement of human rights by a public body, which is within 1 year.

-Claims of unfair dismissal, wrongful dismissal and breach of contract cannot be started until the employee’s employment has effectively ended.
-The exception to the rule is where an employee is employed during his/her notice period and in a redundancy situation where terms and conditions of employment have fundamentally changed.
+Claims of unfair dismissal, wrongful dismissal and breach of contract cannot be started until your employment has effectively ended.
+The exception to the rule is where you are employed during your notice period and in a redundancy situation where terms and conditions of employment have fundamentally changed.

 What is Acas early conciliation?

-In order to commence Acas early conciliation, you must complete an online Early Conciliation Notification form.
-After the form has been submitted, it will be automatically acknowledged, by email if the individual has an email account, or by post if not.
+In order to commence Acas early conciliation, the easiest way is to complete an online Early Conciliation Notification Form.
+After the form has been submitted, it will be automatically acknowledged, by email if you have an email account, or by post if not.

 Acas will then aim to contact you within 2 working days.
 The conciliation officer will talk to you (or someone on your behalf e.g. a solicitor) to see if your dispute can be settled without having to present a claim to an employment tribunal.